 Brooksville Elementary School

-- Brooksville Elementary School's student population of 56 students has declined by 5% over five school years.
+- Brooksville Elementary School's student population of 63 students has grown by 8% over five school years.

 - The teacher population of 10 teachers has stayed relatively flat over five school years.

 |Total Students||63 students|